tmfarrell/tmfarrell.github.io/_posts/2025-04-06-future_of_healthcare.md

 One of the highlights:

->[A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years](https://www.nature.com/articles/s43587-024-00573-8) before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features such as osteoporosis in women or erectile dysfunction and prostatic hypertrophy in men.
+>[A recent study using machine learning was able to predict Alzheimer’s disease up to 7 years](https://www.nature.com/articles/s43587-024-00573-8) before diagnosis by integrating electronic health record data for cholesterol, blood pressure, vitamin D, and sex-specific features.

 Incredible.
 Imagine the amount of prevention that can happen with _7-year_ lead time knowing you're high risk for a disease.